AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tableofcontents.md

 }
 ```

-In case there are more items than can fit vertically within the drop-down panel and the system is a desktop, the component renders a vertical scroll bar on the right side of the panel.
+If there are more items than can fit vertically within the drop-down panel &ndash; and the system is a desktop &ndash; the component renders a vertical scroll bar on the right side of the panel.
 The appearance of the scroll bar area is controlled with the following CSS class selector:

 ```
 .s7ecatalogsearchviewer .s7tableofcontents .s7scrollbar